Addressing the Hunger Crisis in America

 It is a stark and troubling reality that more than 20 million children across the United States go to bed hungry each night.
 But yet we waste, throw out or leave uneaten food valued at an astounding $68 billion annually.

-The Supplemental Nutrition Assistance Program (SNAP), which provides essential meals for countless people in need, has faced significant cuts and scrutiny, particularly under the Trump administration.
 This program constitutes a substantial portion of the USDA budget, amounting to billions of dollars, and serves as a lifeline for the countless young and needy individuals in America.
-With the proposed reductions, we must ask ourselves: Do these individuals and the thousands of homeless people truly experience the freedom from want that is often touted as an American ideal?
+Do these individuals and the thousands of homeless people truly experience the freedom from want that is often touted as an American ideal?
 Furthermore, the abrupt cessation of the USAID program raises alarming questions about the fate of thousands around the world who depend on this crucial support.
 How many lives are at stake when aid is withdrawn?

-At the heart of this crisis lies a troubling paradox: while millions of children face hunger, we waste or leave uneaten food valued at an astounding $68 billion annually.
+At the heart of this crisis lies a troubling paradox: while millions of people face hunger, we waste or leave uneaten food valued at an astounding $68 billion annually.
 This figure reflects the vast amounts of perfectly edible food that are discarded due to various reasons, including overproduction, strict cosmetic standards that deem food unfit for sale, and consumer habits that prioritize convenience over sustainability.
-The comparison of hunger and waste in one of the wealthiest nations in the world is not only an economic failure but also a moral outrage.
+The comparison of hunger and waste in one of the wealthiest nations in the world is not only an economic failure but also moral BULLSHIT.
 It raises critical questions about our values, priorities, and the systems in place that allow such disparities to persist.

 Ride for Food Banks: A Call to Action